whrc/ARTS/README.md

 **3. Run the Scripts (Choose either Rmarkdown or Jupyter Notebook)**

+Rmarkdown is preferred, as the step to check for intersections is much faster in R (~40x faster as of v.0.0.20-alpha).
+(If you have suggestions for speeding up the Python version, please be in touch.)

 Copy your new, pre-formatted RTS file into the **input_data** folder.
 Take a look at **input_data/metadata_description** for formatting requirements.

 If using Python, ensure you are in the repository directory and activate the conda environment by running: `conda activate rts_dataset`.
 Open **Tutorial/rts_dataset_formatting.ipynb** in either Jupyter Notebook or Jupyter Lab by running: `jupyter notebook` or `jupyter lab`.
 Follow the instructions in the script to format your data set.